 What’s the objective of the European Cyber Resilience Act?

-As different economic sectors have become more dependent on digital technologies in executing their businesses, the opportunities that digital connectivity brings also expose economies to cyber threats.
-The amount, complexity, scale, and impact of cybersecurity incidents are also growing.
+As different economic sectors have become more dependent on digital technologies to pursue their business activities, the opportunities that digital connectivity brings expose economies to cyber threats.
+In parallel,the amount, complexity, scale, and impact of cybersecurity incidents are growing – a true challenge for European businesses that want to capitalise on digital tools to boost their competitiveness.

-The Cyber Resilience Act introduces rules to protect digital products that are not covered by any previous regulation.
+Therefore, the Cyber Resilience Act introduces rules to protect digital products that are not covered by any previous regulation.
 This way, it will be the first ‘Internet of Things’ (IoT) legislation in the world.
+The CRA hereby seeks to protect European businesses from cyber threats, as much as consumers, by harmonising rules through a solid legislative framework and common cybersecurity obligations across the EU.

 What are the implications of the European Cyber Resilience Act for your business?